Participatory action research

 The Application of Participatory Action Research to Climate Change Adaptation in Africa.
 A reference guide

-The primary aim of this Reference Guide is to provide a set of concepts and practical tools for use by those working to support stakeholders (communities, government agencies, policy makers) in their efforts to adapt – or to help others adapt – to climate change.
+The primary aim of this 2012 Reference Guide is to provide a set of concepts and practical tools for use by those working to support stakeholders (communities, government agencies, policy makers) in their efforts to adapt – or to help others adapt – to climate change.
 The Guide nevertheless presents a generic set of concepts and tools that is likely to be of use to others working to address other development challenges requiring a multi-stakeholder learning-by-doing approach.

 Participatory action research: Guide for facilitators

-This guide has been written by Robert Nurick and Marina Apgar as a resource document for the training and capacity building of facilitators who conduct participatory action research (PAR) in the CGIAR Research Program on Aquatic Agricultural Systems (AAS).
+This 2014 guide has been written by Robert Nurick and Marina Apgar as a resource document for the training and capacity building of facilitators who conduct participatory action research (PAR) in the CGIAR Research Program on Aquatic Agricultural Systems (AAS).
 This guide provides a road map for facilitators to support them in delivering a rigorous PAR process, providing them with guidance for effective facilitation that allows for critical reflection throughout the engagement process.
 The material in the guide is also relevant to other groups wishing to take a PAR approach to research and community development.

 Chapter 3: The role of action research in environmental management

-In this methodology chapter (from my thesis) Will Allen outlines the underlying concepts of action research in more detail.
+In this methodology chapter (from my thesis) I outline the underlying concepts of action research in more detail.
 Some differences between action research and mainstream science are then explained, particularly to justify its use as an appropriate methodology to address social and institutional issues related to improving environmental management.
 Some more practical details of practicing action research are then discussed.
 Finally the process of critical reflection in action research is highlighted, and an illustration of how it’s use in practice can help in getting people to think more deeply about the use of environmental practices is outlined.

 A Set of Principles for Conducting and Evaluating Interpretive Field Studies in Information Systems